 Travelling between Tbilisi and Batumi is reasonably straightforward with a number of options for travellers to choose from!

-Are you planning on travelling from Batumi to Tbilisi or the other way around?
-Have you been recently?
+Are you planning on travelling around Georgia?
+Have any questions?
 Let us know in the comments below!

 Hi.
 Thank you.
 Very helpful presentation.